nokia/danm/README.md

  - exists in your cluster
  - and through which svcwatcher can reach the Kubernetes API server

  We use Flannel for this purpose in our product.
+We also assume here the RBAC as the API access control method.
 ## User guide
 This section describes what features the DANM networking suite adds to a vanilla Kubernetes environment, and how can users utilize them.